Claude Code Burning Your Budget? One Setting Saves 60% on Tokens

 That helps.
 But it’s not where the big waste is.

 Everything Claude Code (ECC) has a file called token-optimization.md, put together by Affaan Mustafa from months of daily use.
-He says combining MAX_THINKING_TOKENS with model routing can cut costs 60-80% — that’s his number, based on his usage.
+The core advice is three moves: cap thinking tokens with MAX_THINKING_TOKENS, route models to match the task, and use strategic /compact to control context.
+Combined, he says the savings reach 60-80% — that’s his number, based on his usage.
 Your results will vary.
 But the direction is right.

-ECC’s suggestion: set MAX_THINKING_TOKENS in settings.json to put a budget on the thinking:
+ECC’s suggestion: set MAX_THINKING_TOKENS in the env block of your ~/.claude/settings.json:

 {